 The workshop room has a large table where we can sit around a drawing in progress.
 On the table is a base map of our study area, covered with either tracing paper or clear acetate, so that we can draw and revise over and over.
 The walls are covered with maps of relevant data about our project.
 There’s also a whiteboard where anyone can sketch out ideas that aren’t ready to go on the map.

 The workshop proceeds through the iterative steps that listed above.
-We start with a half day or day of just reviewing the data, sometimes inviting data experts to come in and present.
-Then we start brainstorming possible "big moves," large structural ideas which, if pursued, would lead the rest of the network to take a new form.
-If we're planning around a new rapid transit project, then that's already the "big move."
-If we're just redesigning a bus network, we may think of big moves of our own, such as installing a grid system if that's appropriate.
+We start with a half day or day of just reviewing the data.
+Then we start brainstorming possible “big moves,” large structural ideas which, if pursued, would lead the rest of the network to take a new form.
+If we’re planning around a new rapid transit project, then that’s already the “big move.”
+If we’re just redesigning a bus network, we may think of big moves of our own, such as installing a grid system if that’s appropriate.